lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-11-27-relocation-to-the-united-states.md

 ### Setting up Utilities

-Finally I could receive my rent agreement and sign it, after I delivered the money orders.
+Finally I could receive my rent agreement and sign it, after I delivered the money orders to the leasing staff.
 After sending signed agreement the leasing staff told me I need to contact Eversource to set up my electricity for my unit.
 I found it was avilable online, thought it should be a piece of cake🙃, didn't set it up right before the day of my my move-in.

 Gallantly in high spirits I entered Eversource's website, only found that a form asking me my SSN.
 I couldn't even skip the step.
 I stumbled to search "Eversource electricity without SSN" and it read that I need to contact their customer center for further aid.